Chart Color Schemes

 Forster-Tuncurry Surrounds lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Forster-Tuncurry Surrounds' population was 6,988 in the 2021 Census.
+Forster-Tuncurry Surrounds' population was 6,988 as of Aug 2021.
 By Aug 2025, it is around 7,223, an increase of 235 people (3.4%).
-This growth is inferred from ABS estimates: 7,219 in June 2024 and 49 validated new addresses since the Census date.
+This growth is inferred from ABS estimated resident population of 7,219 in June 2024 and 49 new addresses since the Census date.
 The population density is 9.6 persons per square kilometer.
-Forster-Tuncurry Surrounds' growth of 3.4% exceeded its SA3 area's 1.9%, making it a regional growth leader.
-Interstate migration contributed approximately 69.5% of recent population gains, with all drivers being positive factors.
+Forster-Tuncurry Surrounds' growth exceeded its SA3 area's 1.9% increase since Aug 2021.
+Interstate migration contributed approximately 69.5% of overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 (base year 2022), and NSW State Government's SA2 level projections for areas not covered by ABS data (released in 2022 with base year 2021).
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Based on latest numbers, Forster-Tuncurry Surrounds is projected to grow by 1,269 persons to 2041, a total gain of 17.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on latest population numbers, Forster-Tuncurry Surrounds is projected to grow by 1,269 persons to Aug 2041, a gain of 17.5% over the 17-year period.

 Frequently Asked Questions - Population